 - Saw and Miter Box OR Nail gun and Compressor

 Difficulty: Easy | TIME: 1 hour. | Cost $5 plus the cost of canvas

 I only had to purchase the lattice boards so this only cost me about $5.
 If you have to buy EVERYTHING, this would cost you around $40.

 Step 1 – Dry fit the boards and measure for the frame

 Start by dry fitting your lattice boards to the canvas to make the basic frame.
 I used clamps to hold them in place.
 The canvas was almost an exact fit width-wise, so they worked great.

 Mark where you want to cut the boards with a pencil.
 Remember to measure for overlap so everything is nice and flush.

 Cut your boards.
 I used my circular saw to do this very quickly, but all you really need is a miter box and saw for these teeny cuts.

 After you cut the boards, give them two coats of paint.
 I used Rustoleum gold spray paint.
-Make sure you get the edges of the boards because at least one of them will show on the front of your art.
-I do them both so I don’t have to figure out with which side is the right side.
+Make sure you spray the edges of the boards because at least one of them will show on the front of your art.
+I painted all sides so I don’t have to figure out which side is the right side.